DerailleurAgile/deming-little-blue-book/doc/little_blue_book.md

 # The Little Blue Book of Dr. Deming's Quotations

+**Cited Sources for Quotations**

+Each quote is cited from the following sources using an abbreviation and page number.
+All un-cited quotations were made by Dr. Deming in classroom situations.

+* Deming, W. Edwards (1982, 1986). *Out of the Crisis*.
+MIT Center for Advanced Engineering Study.
+[Out]
+* Deming, W. Edwards (1993). *The New Economics for Industry, Government, Education*.
+MIT Center for Advanced Engineering Study.
+[New]
+* Killian, Cecelia S. (1992). *The World of W. Edwards Deming*.
+SPC Press.
+[World]
+* Walton, Mary (1986). *The Deming Management Method*.
+Putnam Publishing.
+[Method]

+---

 **Communication**
 Break down barriers between departments.
 People in research, design, sales and production must work as a team, to foresee problems of production and in use that may be encountered with the product or service.
 [Out 24]